Epeli Hauʻofa: Writing

 The BBC History magazine writes that Hauʻofa provided a "reconceptualisation of the Pacific": In his "influential essay Our Sea of Islands", he argued that Pacific Islanders "were connected rather than separated by the sea.
 Far from being sea-locked peoples marooned on coral or volcanic tips of land, islanders formed an oceanic community based on voyaging."
 The reframing of the Pacific from "Islands from a Far Sea" to "A Sea of Islands" offered a change from a "belittlement" of the islands to an "enlargement" in regard to the Pacific on a global scale.
 It centers Pacific Islanders relationships to each other, as historically and presently embedded, and their relationships as navigators of the vast sea.

 The essay Our Sea of Islands was published in A New Oceania : Rediscovering our Sea of Islands, co-edited by Hauʻofa, Vijay Naidu and Eric Waddell, published in 1993.

 Death

 Hauʻofa died at the Suva Private Hospital in Suva at 7 AM on 11 January 2009 at the age of sixty-nine.
-He was survived by his wife, Barbara, and son, Epeli Si'i.
+He was survived by his wife, Barbara, and son, Epeli Siʻi.
 A funeral service was held at the University of the South Pacific campus in Suva on 15 January 2009.
 He was buried at his residence in Wainadoi, Fiji.

 Legacy

-Hau'ofa was awarded a posthumous honorary doctorate in literature by the University of Auckland in 2023.
+Hauʻofa was awarded a posthumous honorary doctorate in literature by the University of Auckland in 2023.